dhruvgairola/dhruvgairola.github.io/_posts/blog/2026-06-08-test-infra.md

 * We used a product called Pact to make mocks more trustworthy between services.
 This was met with moderate success since devs who managed a sister-service would forget to update contracts.

 ### Cross-service tests across teams
-* Usually, these tests were run manually by QA (or devs) before deployment.
-These tests were slower and reserved for the most critical flows.
+* Usually, these tests were run manually by QA (or devs) before deployment on a staging/preview environment.
+These tests were reserved for the most critical flows.
-* These tests can also be run after service deployment or in a CRON schedule.
-Playwright has largely replaced the old-school Selenium tests.
-* We have used experimental AI crawlers like Gptdriver (for mobile) to supplement the automated tests.
-Today, claude/codex can easily crawl webapps.
+* Sometimes, a few of the tests would be automated using tools like Selenium / Playwright / AI crawlers.
+Additionally, these tests were also run post-deployment (post-deploy verification).
 * I'm intentionally excluding the following topics from this post - load tests, chaos tests, security tests, canary, blue-green, dark-launch, etc.

 My blog post describes 2 products - Signadot and vcluster.
 Signadot is similar to Robinhood Apollo which is what prompted me to write this post.
-These two products **lay out the infrastructure** that makes it easier to execute cross-service tests in CI, or pre/post deployment.
-The resulting infra also enables devs to test local changes against real services.
+These two products **lay out the infrastructure** that makes it easier to execute cross-service tests in CI, locally, or staging/preview environments either pre-deploy or post-deploy.

 ![_config.yml]({{ site.baseurl }}/images/signadot.png)